This post contains affiliate links. Please see our disclosure policy.

 - Oven Method: Add everything to a dutch oven and cook for 1 hour 45 minutes – 2 hrs 10 minutes.
 It's done when the beef is tender and the veggies are soft – check it at 1 hour 30 minutes.
 (I like to pull out a piece of meat, a piece of potato, and a piece of carrot, and cut into them all to make sure they're tender/done.
 Taste the meat to see if it's tender enough.)

-- Serve + Store: Stir in the peas when done cooking (for either method) if using.
+- Serve + Store: Stir in the peas when done cooking (for any method) if using.
 Serve warm, with crusty bread!
-Store leftovers in an airtight container in the fridge for up to 1 week.
+Store leftovers in an airtight container in the fridge for 3-4 days.